 Before you apply to become a Merchant, we may collect this type of information from your business, publicly available (eg. your website or LinkedIn), and other third party sources where permitted to reach out and understand whether you may be interested in applying to be a Merchant.
 This includes, where another Merchant has referred you under our Merchant Referral Program.

-We may search online for any publicly available information about you, such as adverse media, through our onboarding process.
+We may search online for any publicly available information about you, such as adverse media, through our onboarding process and ongoing review of your suitability to provide our Services.

 Identifiers, including government-issued documents.
 For example, a driver’s license, passport, social security number, health or social insurance number, birth certificate, trust deed, or other agreed identity documentation

-To enter into a Merchant contract, and where required by law
+To enter into and for the performance of a Merchant contract, and where required by law

-With your personal details, we may ask for this information where permitted to verify your identity and assess your eligibility to approve you as a Merchant.
+With your personal details, we may ask for this information where permitted to verify your identity and assess your eligibility to approve you as a Merchant and ongoing review of your suitability to provide our Services.

 We do so as required and in accordance with applicable Anti-Money Laundering Counter Terrorism Financing Laws, Sanctions-related Laws, and internal risk policies.
 These include: